marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 address candidates, forming candidate pairs. {{Section 5.1 of RFC8445}}
 describes an algorithm for pairing address candidates.
-Since the pairing algorithm is only run on the client side, the endpoints do not need to agree on the algorithm used, and the client is free to use a different algorithms.
+Since the pairing algorithm is only run on the client side, the endpoints do not need to agree on the algorithm used, and the client is free to use a different algorithm.

 ## Probing Paths